Find out the difference between clear and misleading financial advertising, and what to do when you think a financial advert is misleading.

 - warn or fine the firm

 Who else to contact

-Please be aware that we can’t resolve individual disputes you have with a firm or arrange compensation.
-If you are unhappy with a financial product or service you should find out how to complain.
+Please be aware that we cannot resolve individual disputes you have with a firm.
+If you're unhappy with a financial product or service, find out how to complain.